kauefraga/anime-list-python/README.md

 ## ⬇️ How to install and use it

+1. Clone the repository and enter in
+2. Install the dependencies
+3. Run one of the commands listed above (at features)

 ```bash
 git clone https://github.com/kauefraga/anime-list.git
 cd anime-list

 pip install -r requirements.txt

 python3 src/main.py COMMAND
 ```
 You are welcome to open issues and pull requests!